A mindwalk is a social event that puts a conversational spin on traditional group brainstorming sessions. Here’s how it works…

 Every participant can offer any question to the group for consideration as the subject of their brainstorming session.
 Once a subject has been chosen, participants take turns around the circle suggesting possible answers.
 The brainstorming session ends with each participant offering a personal reflection on what they discovered in the dialogue, followed by lively conversation among fellow participants and curious observers.

-The possibilities of subjects that can be explored in Ideologi are endless!
-Its only limitation is the collective imagination of the attendees.
+The possibilities of subjects that can be explored in a mindwalk are endless!
+Its only limitation is the collective imagination of its attendees.

-The inspiration for Ideologi comes from a number of sources, but most notably: Lee Glickstein and Joy-Lily, founders of the San Francisco Brain Exchange, a non-profit brainstorming community in the 1980’s; Condorcet methods of social choice theory; and Socratic circles, a version of the Socratic Method.
+The inspiration for mindwalks come from a number of sources, but most notably: Lee Glickstein and Joy-Lily, founders of the San Francisco Brain Exchange, a non-profit brainstorming community that started in the 1980’s; Condorcet methods of social choice theory; and Socratic circles, a version of the Socratic Method.
 Ultimately, it has come from my lifelong desire to create and share great ideas with others, if only to help better understand ourselves and our possibilities.

-The first phase of Ideologi is called Prologue.
+The first phase of a mindwalk is called Prologue.

-All of the participants, including the initiator, arrange their seats in a circle facing one another.
+All of the participants, including the guide of the mindwalk, arrange their seats in a circle facing one another.
 If the room or its furnishings cannot accommodate one circle for everyone, a second outer circle should be created for half of the participants.
-For that scenario, the initiator would be seated on the outer row but no one seated directly in front of them.
+For that scenario, the guide would be seated on the outer row but no one seated directly in front of them.

-At the start of Ideologi, the initiator introduces themselves to the participants and thanks everyone for attending.
-They provide a brief overview of how Ideologi works and its various rules.
-They then tell the participants that initiator input is limited to facilitating the selection of a quest (the subject of the dialogue), clarification of insights (when needed), preventing cross-chatter, managing time for the group, and providing their final observation of the dialogue.
+At the start of the mindwalk, the guide introduces themselves to the participants and thanks everyone for attending.
+They provide a brief overview of how a mindwalk works and its various rules.
+They then tell the participants that input from the guide is limited to facilitating the selection of a quest (the subject of the mindwalk), clarification of insights (when needed), preventing cross-chatter, managing time for the group, and providing their final observation of the dialogue.
 Participants are advised to…

 3. Speak in the imperative (‘do this, try that’, instead of ‘have you considered…?’).

-4. Keep things open by not criticizing or ‘yes butting’ anybody’s idea (including your own) before you speak.
+4. Keep things open by not criticizing or ‘yes butting’ anyone’s insight (including your own) before you speak.

-5. Make your thinking as counterintuitive or as provocative as possible.
+5. Don’t be afraid to make your thinking as counterintuitive or as provocative as possible.

-In a clockwise order, starting from the left side of the initiator, participants either propose a one sentence question as a possible quest for Ideologi or pass their turn to the next participant.
-A “quest” (the question that will serve as the subject of the dialogue) must meet a simple set of criteria for approval by the initiator:
+In a clockwise order, starting from the left side of the initiator, participants either propose a one sentence question as a possible quest for the mindwalk or pass their turn to the next participant.
+A “quest” (the question that will serve as the subject of the dialogue) must meet a simple but important set of criteria for approval by the mindwalking guide:

 A quest cannot be resolved with a “yes” or “no” answer.